dwt/pyexpect/README.md

 1. Test coverage: Of course pyexpect has full test coverage ensuring that it does exactly what you expect it to do.

-1. Think something is could be better in this documentation?
-Pull requests welcome. :)
+1. Think something could be better in this documentation?
+Send a pull request. :)